YSRCP to support Modi govt in Parliament, vote against no-trust motion | Politics

 The YSR Congress Party has decided to support the Narendra Modi government in Parliament and vote against the no-confidence motion moved by the opposition bloc INDIA.

-The 26-party Opposition alliance has moved a notice of no-confidence in Lok Sabha demanding the prime minister speak on the Manipur situation inside the House.
-While the notice has been admitted, no decision on a date has yet been taken.
+The 26-party opposition alliance has moved a notice of no-confidence in Lok Sabha demanding the prime minister speak on the Manipur situation inside the House.
+While the notice has been admitted, a decision on the date for a debate is yet to be taken.

 ''It is the time to work together not against each other.
 The YSRC Party shall support the government and vote against the motion,'' he said.

-YSR Congress Party has 22 members in the Lok Sabha and nine in the Rajya Sabha.
+YSR Congress Party has 22 members in Lok Sabha and nine in Rajya Sabha.

-YSR Congress functionaries said that the party will vote in favour of the government in the Rajya Sabha when it takes up the bill to replace the Delhi Services ordinance next week.
+YSR Congress functionaries said the party will vote in favour of the government in Rajya Sabha when it takes up the bill to replace the Delhi Services ordinance next week.

 The party's support will be crucial for the BJP-led NDA to ensure the smooth passage of the bill in the Upper House.